Leading the way in breast cancer biobanking

 Already making an impact

 The Breast Cancer Now Tissue Bank opened to researchers in the UK and Ireland in 2012 following a successful pilot year.
-We currently have almost 37,000 samples from around 9,000 patients available to researchers.
+We currently have 37,000 samples from around 9,000 patients available to researchers.
 Over 7,500 samples have been used in or allocated to research projects.
 The Breast Cancer Now Tissue Bank has been presented at numerous national and international conferences either as posters, abstracts or during sessions.
 These conferences include:

 - the San Antonio Breast Cancer Symposium (2011, 2013)